Step 1: Run your DARS (Degree Audit) online

-Set up an appointment with your advisor and remember to bring your most recent DARS print-out to all advisement meetings.
+Set up an appointment with your advisor and remember to bring a printed copy of your most recent DARS to all advisement meetings.

 Step 2: View the master list of upcoming semester course offerings.